Weak and renormalized solutions to a hypoelliptic Mean Field Games system: Appendix

-for some fixed $k\in \N$.
-This transformation has the property that $\|(u)_{\nu}\|_{\infty}\leq k, (u)_{\nu}\rightarrow T_k(u)$ strongly in $L^2((0,T);H^1)$ and allowed the authors to treat the degenerate $\pt$ operator. \ In our setup the above transformation does not seem to work due to the extra degenerate operator $\vDx $.
+This transformation enjoys many nice properties such as $(u)_{\nu}\rightarrow u$ and $D((u)_{\nu})\rightarrow Du$ as $\nu\rightarrow \infty$ in appropriate spaces.
+In our setup the above transformation does not seem to work due to the extra degenerate operator $\vDx $.
 In order to deal with this, we consider a slightly different transformation.
 Fix $\alpha>0$ and consider the solution of